-History & Culture Trails and Museums
+History & Culture Trails & Museums

 Walk through History

 Take a self-guided tour along Syracuse’s own Freedom Trail and experience the history-making sites of the Abolitionist Movement.
 The Trail commemorates places, people, and events of the 19th century.
 Along the way, visitors can view signs and markers that share information and historical lessons of this movement.
 The Trail winds throughout downtown Syracuse and includes highlights such as the Jerry Rescue Monument, Plymouth Church, Courier Building and the Mission restaurant, formerly the Wesleyan Church.
-Click here for a map of locations.

 Faces of the Underground Railroad